Second World War stories

 During the project we held workshops for primary schools, helping children understand what life was really like for those living through the Second World War.

-You can use this Powerpoint presentation for schools to help your pupils or youth group understand more about the war.
+You can use these presentation slides and notes for schools to help your pupils or youth group understand more about the war.
 It can be used as a whole or broken into lessons looking at different aspects of the war.

 Resources for those working with older people